-Fig. 8: Image A shows the shrunken hexahedra with the triangle mesh shown in between the hexahedra.
+Fig. 8.
+Image A shows the shrunken hexahedra with the triangle mesh shown in between the hexahedra.
 Image B shows a newly projected node to the triangle mesh for each node on the boundary of the shrunken mesh (note that a single node on the triangle mesh corresponds to one node on each of the shrunken boundaries).
 Image C shows the newly created hexahedron by mapping the quadrilaterals on the boundary to the appropriate nodes (recently projected) on the triangle surface mesh.

-When inserting the new elements, the shrinking process often forces some element inversion, so it is necessary to smooth the mesh to obtain the mesh quality desired.
-Additionally, the projection of the nodes to the triangle mesh often results in nonuniform sizing of the quadrilateral elements on the boundary.
+often results in nonuniform sizing of the quadrilateral elements on the boundary.
 This is also remedied using a smoothing operation.